Cowen Increases C.H. Robinson Worldwide (NASDAQ:CHRW) Price Target to $123.00

 C.H.
-Robinson Worldwide (NASDAQ:CHRW – Get Rating) had its price target boosted by equities research analysts at Cowen from $109.00 to $123.00 in a note issued to investors on Thursday, The Fly reports.
-Cowen’s price objective suggests a potential upside of 19.61% from the company’s current price.
+Robinson Worldwide (NASDAQ:CHRW – Get Rating) had its price objective boosted by Cowen from $109.00 to $123.00 in a research report issued to clients and investors on Thursday, Stock Target Advisor reports.
+The firm presently has an “outperform” rating on the transportation company’s stock.
+Cowen’s price objective would suggest a potential upside of 15.87% from the company’s current price.

-Other analysts have also recently issued reports about the company.
-KeyCorp dropped their price target on C.H.
+A number of other research firms have also recently weighed in on CHRW.
+Susquehanna increased their price target on C.H.
+Robinson Worldwide from $95.00 to $107.00 in a research note on Thursday.
+Zacks Investment Research lowered C.H.
+Robinson Worldwide from a “buy” rating to a “hold” rating and set a $94.00 target price on the stock. in a report on Friday, February 4th.
+Vertical Research lowered C.H.
+Robinson Worldwide from a “buy” rating to a “hold” rating and set a $110.00 price objective on the stock. in a research note on Wednesday, March 2nd.
+Barclays reduced their price objective on C.H.
+Robinson Worldwide from $108.00 to $100.00 and set an “equal weight” rating on the stock in a research note on Thursday, February 3rd.
+Finally, KeyCorp dropped their target price on C.H.
 Robinson Worldwide from $135.00 to $125.00 and set an “overweight” rating for the company in a research report on Thursday, February 3rd.
-Barclays dropped their price target on C.H.
-Robinson Worldwide from $108.00 to $100.00 and set an “equal weight” rating for the company in a research report on Thursday, February 3rd.
-Stifel Nicolaus upgraded C.H.
-Robinson Worldwide from a “hold” rating to a “buy” rating and boosted their price target for the stock from $102.00 to $106.00 in a research report on Thursday, February 3rd.
-Benchmark assumed coverage on C.H.
-Robinson Worldwide in a research report on Thursday, January 27th.
-They set a “buy” rating and a $125.00 price target for the company.
-Finally, StockNews.com assumed coverage on C.H.
-Robinson Worldwide in a research report on Thursday, March 31st.
-They set a “hold” rating for the company.
-Three equities research analysts have rated the stock with a sell rating, seven have issued a hold rating and nine have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company presently has a consensus rating of “Hold” and a consensus price target of $107.00.
+Three analysts have rated the stock with a sell rating, seven have assigned a hold rating and ten have issued a buy rating to the company.
+According to data from MarketBeat.com, the company presently has an average rating of “Hold” and an average price target of $107.70.

 C.H.
 Robinson Worldwide Company Profile (Get Rating)